bevacqua/campaign/README.md

 ### Creating custom providers

 If the existing providers don't satisfy your needs, you may provide your own.
 The `provider` option just needs to be an object with a `send` method.
-For an example, check out the [`campaign-nodemailer` provider source code][20].

 To create your own email-sending provider, you'll need to create a module that implements the interface methods found below.
-See [`campaign-mailgun`][25] for an example on how you could implementat your own email-sending provider.
+See [`campaign-mailgun`][25] for an example on how you could implement your own email-sending provider.

 ```js
 {